 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The TL2 lacks such a headphone port.

-Both the TL2 and the A7S II are recent models that are part of the current product line-up of Leica.
+The TL2 is a recent model that features in the current product line-up of Leica.
 In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica TL2 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica TL2: